 This Custard Cake consists of ridiculously fluffy vanilla sponge cake layered with custard buttercream and a homemade custard filling.

-This is a magical 'proposal-inducing' custard cake it seems.
-I brought Chris a slice of it to try last week and the next morning - boom!
+I'm convinced there is something magical about this cake.
+I brought Chris a slice of it to try... and the next morning - boom!
 An engagement ring.

 Clearly, it was the cake.